ubcgss/financial_officer_guide/README.md

 The user for your Vancity credit card is different from the banking one.
 If you have any issues with the setup, you can call Vancity Card Services at 1-800-611-8472.

+## Link Vancity Credit Card to Zoho Expense
+This step is important to speed up monthly reconciliations.
+Once you receive and activate the card, you should add it to [Zoho Expense](https://expense.zoho.com/app/821510568#/cards/gettingstarted).

 # Account Details
 ## Vancity Credit Card